shipengqi/account-system/.github/pull_request_template.md

-Thank you for contributing to as-api!
+Thank you for contributing to account-system!

 # Please add a summary of your change